 Exploring the Example

-This example demonstrated how to determine the times at which cameras onboard satellites in a constellation can photograph a geographical site.
-The cameras were modeled using conical sensors and access analysis was used to calculate the times when the cameras can photograph the site.
+This example demonstrated how to set up access analysis between a ground station and conical sensors onboard a constellation of satellites.
+The conical sensors represented cameras onboard the satellites, and the ground station represented the geographical site to be photographed.
+The times at which cameras onboard the satellites can photograph the geographical site were determined using access analysis.
 Additionally, system-wide access percentage was computed to determine the percentage of time during a 6 hour period when at least one satellite can photograph the site.
 It was seen that these results depended on the direction at which the cameras were pointing.

 These results are also a function of: